davidB/experiment_android_rust/README.md

 - without shell script to setup environment
 - with use of [mozilla/rust-android-gradle](https://github.com/mozilla/rust-android-gradle) to build rust code from gradle, the rust lib/module is named `rust`

-The project like a 100% Java / Kotlin android project project can be build (and launch) from Android studio, or from shell `./gradlew test`, ...
+The project can be setup, build (and launch) from Android Studio, or from shell `./gradlew test`, ...  like a 100% Java / Kotlin android project project.

 *Note: Do not write the jvm code to bind to rust (via jni) into Kotlin because it generate not friendly name for rust function to implement (longer than Java and with number), so stay with Java for this class.*

-A cool point is that Android studio know where is sdk, ndk,... and share the information with gradle via `local.properties` so it's become more portable project.
+A cool point is that Android studio know where is `android-sdk`, `android-ndk`,... and share the information with gradle via `local.properties` so it's become more portable project.

+### TODO

+- allow to run some test on desktop
+- create templates for future projects
+- explore logger (from ndk) [android_logger](https://crates.io/crates/android_logger)
+- explore interaction with java api via [MaulingMonkey/jni-bindgen](https://github.com/MaulingMonkey/jni-bindgen/tree/master/jni-android-sys) or other crates
+- explore oculus vr mobile sdk
+  - bind and launch in headset
+  - display a cude
+  - use vulkan
+  - use a graphics library like rendy

 ## Links

 ### Articles